Garden State Coalition of Schools/GSCS

 - Monthly Board Meetings: GSCS Board of Trustees meetings are held monthly during the school year, generally on the fourth Wednesday of the month (See the meetings calendar at http://www.gscschools.org/gsc/About%20GSCS/GSCS%20Meetings%20Calendar%202015-2016.html/_top For the 2020-2021 school year, monthly meetings will be virtual via Zoom.

 - Open to All Members; All GSCS member districts are welcome at the meetings and have a voice.
 District representatives usually include the superintendent of schools and any interested board of education liaisons and school administrators wishing to attend.
 All districts are requested to RSVP their attendance before the meeting to firstname.lastname@example.org so that accommodations are adequate.

 - Trustee Districts: Twenty-four districts are elected to the Trustee Board for rotating three-year terms, and it is their role to set policy and direction for the Coalition, generally acting upon the recommendations of the Executive Committee.
 This group of officers includes the president, treasurer/president-elect, officer-at-large, past president (s) and two vice presidents.

 - Annual Meeting: One of the highlights of the GSCS year, the Annual Meeting is held in late May.
 GSCS also holds occasional statewide summits on topics of member interest and concern.

 FOUNDERS’ MISSION STATEMENT (1992)

 GSCS supports efforts towards more equitable education opportunities for all school children.
 Wise public policy includes a permanent commitment to both quality and equity.
-GSCS believes that equity should be achieved by improving education and not by diminishing quality and eliminative school programs that have led to high student achievement.
+GSCS believes that equity should be achieved by improving education overall, not by diminishing quality in any district or eliminating school programs that have led to high student achievement.